AntonioTorres23/OpenGL_Notes/Advanced Data.md

 The `readtarget` and `writetarget` parameters expect to give the buffer targets that we want to copy from and to.
 We could for example copy from a `VERTEX_ARRAY_BUFFER` buffer to a `VERTEX_ELEMENT_ARRAY_BUFFER` buffer by specifying those buffer targets as the read and write targets respectively.
 The buffers currently bound to those buffer targets will then be affected.

 But what if we wanted to read and write data into two different buffers that are both vertex array buffers?
 We can't bind two buffers at the same time to the same buffer target.
-For this reason, and this reason alone,
+For this reason, and this reason alone, OpenGL gives us two more buffer targets called `GL_COPY_READ_BUFER` and `GL_COPY_WRITE_BUFFER`.
+We then bind the buffers of our choice to these new buffer targets and set those targets as the `readtarget` and `writetarget` argument.
+We then bind the buffers of our choice to these new buffer targets and set those targets as the `readtarget` and `writetarget` argument.

+`glCopyBufferSubData` then reads data of a given size from a given `readoffset` and writes into the `writtarget` buffer at `writeoffset`.
+An example of copying the content